ScreamZ/kuzzle-guide/source/includes/quickstart/_index.md

 var Kuzzle = require('kuzzle-sdk')

-// connection to the kuzzle server new Kuzzle('http://localhost:7512', function(error, kuzzle) {
+// connection to the kuzzle server var kuzzle = new Kuzzle('http://localhost:7512')

-    // create a reference to the data collection var collection = kuzzle.dataCollectionFactory('myindex', 'mycollection');
+// create a reference to the data collection var collection = kuzzle.dataCollectionFactory('myindex', 'mycollection')

 // define the document itself
 var document = {
-        _id: 'mydocument', // this field is the unique identifier of your document and will be filled with an uuid-v4 if it's omitted
     message: 'hello world'
 }

-    // persist the document into the collection collection.createDocument(document);
+// persist the document into the collection collection.createDocument('mydocument', document)
-});
 ```

 - Run your file with `node create.js`